 Fast Facts: Aging and Mental Health

-In the state of Colorado, 32.6% of the state’s residents are age 50 and older.
-Of those, 41.6% live alone, 17.3% experience housing insecurity, and 14% experience food insecurity.
+In Colorado, 1 in every 5 of the state’s residents are age 60 and older.
+Of those, 80% live with at least one chronic health condition, 9.7% live alone, and 9.6% experience food insecurity.
 Through the pandemic, researchers found more than 32,000 out of 93,000 Colorado seniors surveyed expressed eviction concerns; That’s nearly 35% of that senior group.
+In 2021, Colorado was identified as the number 1 state for housing instability among adults aged 65 and older. (source: Colorado Aging Statistics and Resource Guide 2020; The Denver Post)

 Bridging the Gap: Spark’s Senior Companion Program

-Many of our most vulnerable people are aging at home, often alone and disconnected from others.
+Many of our most vulnerable friends, family and neighbors are aging at home, often alone and disconnected from others.
 The Senior Companion Program provides a spark of good energy to combat loneliness and ensure our older adults have their needs met.
 Spark the Change Colorado’s Senior Companion Program is part of AmeriCorps Seniors, a United States government agency.
-Celebrating its fourth year of operation this July, this vitally important program engages individuals 55 years and better to realize the independence of older adults in their home and, as a team, continue to be vibrant, contributing members of our communities.
+This vitally important program engages individuals 55 years and better to realize the independence of older adults in their home and, as a team, continue to be vibrant, contributing members of our communities.

-We serve in Adams, Arapahoe, Denver, Douglas, and Jefferson counties.
-Currently, 29 Senior Companions provide service to over 200 older adults.
-As a particularly vulnerable population, our volunteers could no longer perform in person services during the pandemic.
-With the help of technology, the program was able to go virtual!
-We were able to successfully connect 15 Companions with 15 clients, via iPads and Hot Spots.
-We are so grateful for the perseverance, dedication, and willingness to adapt presented by our Senior Companions and their clients as we continue to recover through the COVID-19 pandemic.
+We currently serve in Adams, Arapahoe, Denver, Douglas, Jefferson, Pueblo, Las Animas, and Huerfano counties.
+We are so grateful for the perseverance, dedication, and willingness to adapt presented by our Senior Companions and their clients as we continue to recover from the COVID-19 pandemic.

 Learn more here: https://www.sparkthechangecolorado.org/senior-companion-program